chanlhealth/policies/patient_privacy_policy.md

 # Privacy Policy

+Last updated: **October 1st, 2019**

-This privacy policy sets out how “Chanl Health” uses and protects any information that you give “Chanl Health” when you use this website.
+This privacy policy sets out how “Chanl Health” uses and protects any information that you give “Chanl Health” when you use this website or the "Better Hearts" mobile application (collectively referred to as "Service").

 “Chanl Health” is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this Service, then you can be assured that it will only be used in accordance with this privacy statement.

 “Chanl Health” may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes. **This policy is effective from 2016-04-11.**
+You should check this page from time to time to ensure that you are happy with any changes.

 ## What we collect